Clubs and Organizations

 By walking around campus, you'll frequently find flyers and invitations to join clubs for sponsored events and fun activities.
 Don't be shy!
 Attend the events of organizations you're interested in to meet the members and to see if it would be a good fit for you.
 Visit the OSLE office (located on the first floor of Founder's Hall) to get more information on how to join a specific club.

 Students are welcome and encouraged to start organizations built around their specific interests and hobbies.
 You’ll need a purpose and proposal to get started.
-Follow the link to review the required forms to start an organization.
+Visit the OSLE office in Founder's Hall to get information on how to start a club.

 Our student government board is called community senate in true Quaker fashion.
 The senate strives to promote and enable student participation in College politics and projects while providing a strong and active public forum for discourse.